Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Babbel is very smooth at incorporating grammar into lessons

-I actually think too much emphasis on grammar can do more harm than good when you’re first learning a new language, but Babbel finds a really nice sweet spot.
+I actually think too much emphasis on grammar can do more harm than good when you’re first jumping into a new language, but Babbel finds a really nice sweet spot.

 They integrate grammar instruction into their lessons in a very subtle and efficient way.

-For example, one grammar exercise might include just a brief one- to two-sentence explanation in your native language regarding feminine nouns, or adjectives vs adverbs, followed by a quick fill-in-the-blanks exercise to ensure you understand the concept.
+For example, one grammar exercise might include just a brief one- to two-sentence explanation in English regarding feminine nouns, or adjectives vs adverbs, followed by a quick fill-in-the-blanks exercise to ensure you understand the concept.

 So overall, I have to give Babbel props here.
 They really go out of their way to make grammar instruction a priority within their lessons while keeping it light and easy.